DataComp-LM: In search of the next generation of training sets for language models: Contributions

 \subsubsection{BFF hyperparameter ablations}

-While the above ablations largely focused on the \lowvar score and MMLU as performance metrics, these are expensive and not suited for large swaths of ablations.
-Here we instead explore statistics of datasets deduplicated by BFF as we toggle the \texttt{ngram\_size} hyperparameters, false positive rate, and input dataset size.
+While the above ablations largely focused on pre-training models and evaluating on \lowvar and MMLU, running large swaths of ablations in this way remains computationally expensive.
+Here, we instead explore statistics of datasets deduplicated by BFF as we toggle the \texttt{ngram\_size} hyperparameters, false positive rate, and input dataset size.
 We run separate experiments for each hyperparameter and finish each paragraph with the choice of hyperparameter we use for all larger scale runs.

-\paragraph{False positive rate}.
+\paragraph{False positive rate}

 Here we start with the 75B token data pool as in \Cref{subsubsec:dedup-strack} and focus on a paragraph-only level BFF.
 In other words, we run BFF as described above, except omit the full-document removal step.
 We use the default hyperparameters for n-gram sizes as in \citet{bff}, of 5 and 13 for \texttt{min\_ngram\_size} and \texttt{max\_ngram\_size} and a threshold of 0.8.
 We specifically look at the effect of changing the false positive rate and compute the removal rate (in bytes) of the output.
 From \Cref{tab:dedup-ablations-fp}, we can see that a false positive rate of 0.1 suffices for a reasonably small pool such as this one.
 For larger pools, to be safe, we always set the false positive rate to 0.01.